stickhero23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The divide and rule script performs a division operation The script 10-love_exponent_breath performs an exponent operation 11-binary_to_decimal converts binary numbers to decimal
+The divide and rule script performs a division operation The script 10-love_exponent_breath performs an exponent operation 11-binary_to_decimal converts binary numbers to decimal 12-combinations performs a combinatorial operations using letters given